Andrew Malkinson's rape conviction quashed after 20-year fight

 His barrister Edward Henry KC told the court this was because Mr Malkinson would never "falsely confess to abhorrent crimes which he did not commit".

-Mr Malkinson previously applied twice for his case to be reviewed by the Criminal Cases Review Commission but he was turned down, eventually being released from prison in December 2020.
+Mr Malkinson previously applied twice for his case to be reviewed by the Criminal Cases Review Commission (CCRC) but he was turned down, eventually being released from prison in December 2020.

 At the time of his trial, there was no DNA evidence linking him to the crime and the prosecution's case against him was based solely on identification evidence.

+After his release, advancements in scientific techniques allowed his legal team, supported by legal charity Appeal, to provide new analysis that cast doubt on his conviction to the CCRC.

+The body then commissioned its own testing which found that DNA from the victim's clothing matched another man on the national police database.

-The Crown Prosecution Service (CPS) later conceded Mr Malkinson's conviction was unsafe because new DNA evidence pointed to another man, who the court ordered can only be identified as Mr B.
+The Crown Prosecution Service (CPS) later conceded Mr Malkinson's conviction was unsafe because new evidence pointed to another man, who the court ordered can only be identified as Mr B.

-The CPS and Greater Manchester Police (GMP) confirmed in May they would not contest a fresh appeal.
+Both the CPS and Greater Manchester Police (GMP) confirmed in May they would not contest a fresh appeal.

+Police said in January that a man had been arrested and released under investigation in light of the new information, but no decision had been made on whether he will be charged.

+Speaking outside the court, Mr Malkinson said: "When a jury finds you guilty when you are innocent, reality does not change.

 Opening the appeal earlier, Mr Henry said: "This is the most troubling case which may have wide implications for the administration of criminal justice.